AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/how-access-levels-work/access-level-overview.md

 ## How access levels and permissions work together

-The Adobe Workfront administrator determines what access level each user should have.
-That access level defines what users can see and do with object types and areas in the system.
+Access levels define what users can see and do with object types and areas in the system.

 Users also gain access to individual objects when other users share and grant certain permissions on those objects.